Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-Thornlands suburb has higher income levels than the national average, according to AreaSearch data from the ATO for financial year 2023.
-Its median income among taxpayers is $57,898 and average income stands at $71,035.
-This compares with Greater Brisbane's figures of $58,236 and $72,799 respectively.
-Based on Wage Price Index growth since financial year 2023, current estimates are approximately $63,636 (median) and $78,075 (average) as of September 2025.
-According to the 2021 Census, incomes in Thornlands cluster around the 74th percentile nationally.
-Income distribution shows that 36.9% of residents earn between $1,500 and $2,999 per week (8,042 people), mirroring regional levels where 33.3% occupy this bracket.
-Thornlands demonstrates affluence with 31.3% earning over $3,000 per week.
-High housing costs consume 16.5% of income, but strong earnings place disposable income at the 77th percentile nationally.
+The suburb of Thornlands has a higher income level than the national average, according to AreaSearch data aggregated from the latest ATO figures for the financial year 2023.
+The median income among taxpayers in Thornlands is $57,898, with an average income of $71,035.
+These figures compare to those for Greater Brisbane, which stand at $58,236 and $72,799 respectively.
+Based on Wage Price Index growth of 11.36% since financial year 2023, current estimates suggest the median income would be approximately $64,475 and the average income around $79,105 by March 2026.
+According to 2021 Census figures, incomes in Thornlands cluster around the 74th percentile nationally.
+The income distribution shows that 36.9% of residents (8,127 people) earn between $1,500 and $2,999 per week, which mirrors regional levels at 33.3%.
+Notably, 31.3% of Thornlands' residents earn over $3,000 per week, indicating significant affluence that supports premium retail and service offerings.
+High housing costs consume 16.5% of income in the suburb, but strong earnings place disposable income at the 77th percentile nationally.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income